 The nature of philosophy in Latin America first drew the attention of philosophically-minded thinkers in the early nineteenth century, when the region began to develop into nations independent from Spain.
 But it acquired greater significance with the birth of contemporary academic philosophy in the following century, ultimately taking center stage in the second half of the 20th century, where we find it today.
 In fact, it can be broken down into a number of inter-related questions about Latin American philosophy’s existence and its originality, authenticity, significance, and role in culture and society.

 Academic philosophy, or autonomous philosophy as practiced in the West since the Enlightenment, did not begin in Latin America until the first half of the twentieth century.
-Initially, the reigning philosophical paradigm in the Americas was Scholasticism.
-That medieval style of philosophy prevailed in the colonial period, which extended roughly from the early sixteenth to the early nineteenth century.
-Mainly confined to teaching the doctrines of great classical and medieval European philosophers, Scholasticism was not to be challenged until the eighteenth century, when the theories of the Enlightenment and the rise of modern philosophy began to be known in the American colonies of Spain and Portugal.
+Initially, the reigning philosophical paradigm in the region was Scholasticism.
+That medieval style of philosophy prevailed during the colonial period, which extended roughly from the early sixteenth century to the early nineteenth century.
+Mainly confined to rehearsing the doctrines of classical and medieval European philosophers, Latin American Scholasticism was not to be challenged until the eighteenth century, when the theories of the Enlightenment and the rise of modern philosophy began to be known in the American colonies of Spain and Portugal.

 Parallel to these philosophical developments, a non-academic type of philosophy consistently prospered in Latin America from the sixteenth century to the present.
-It comprises philosophical positions expressed in essay format, a hybrid genre cultivated by political and religious leaders, scientists, and literary figures, who, interested in the intersection of philosophy with literature, religion, and politics, arguably made contributions to the intellectual history of Latin America.
+It comprises philosophical positions expressed in essay format, a hybrid genre cultivated by political and religious leaders, scientists, and literary figures among others.
+Interested in the intersection of philosophy with literature, religion, and politics, non-academic philosophical thinkers made significant contributions to the intellectual history of Latin America.
 As may be expected, however, the line separating academic and non-academic philosophy is not always sharp.
-Although it's clear that a work such as the Labyrinth of Solitude, by the Mexican writer and diplomat Octavio Paz (1914–1998) falls within the latter, and Lógica viva (Living Logic), by Uruguayan philosopher Carlos Vaz Ferreira (1872–1958) falls within the former, there are many borderline cases.
-Consider Lascasianism: first developed by the Dominican friar and theologian Bartolomé de las Casas (Spanish-born, 1474–1566) in colonial times, the doctrine is still influential in the work of liberation theologians such as the Peruvian Gustavo Guttiérrez.
-It advocates a perfectionist version of Roman Catholic ethics, according to which the ways of life that should be promoted are those that make people more human –as illustrated by las Casas' vindication of the humanity of Amerindians (i.e., their personhood).
-Since Lascasianism has philosophical grounds and implications, but is a product of amateur philosophers, it stands out as a prime borderline case between the realms of academic and non-academic philosophy.
+Although it’s clear that a work such as the Labyrinth of Solitude, by the Mexican writer and diplomat Octavio Paz (1914–1998) falls within the latter, and Lógica viva (Living Logic), by Uruguayan philosopher Carlos Vaz Ferreira (1872–1958) falls within the former, there are many borderline cases.
+Consider Lascasianism: first developed by the Dominican friar and theologian Bartolomé de las Casas (Spanish-born, 1474–1566) in colonial times, the doctrine is still influential in the work of Peruvian Gustavo Guttiérrez and other contemporary liberation theologians.
+It advocates a perfectionist version of Roman Catholic ethics according to which the ways of life that should be promoted are those that make people more human—a thesis consistent with las Casas’ 1552 vindication of the humanity of Amerindians (i.e., their personhood).
+Since Lascasianism has philosophical grounds and implications but is a product of amateur philosophers, it stands out as a prime borderline case between academic and non-academic philosophy.

 When did philosophy begin in Latin America?
 Any answer to this question would depend in part to whether one is asking about the beginning of academic or non-academic philosophy.
 There is consensus that some form of academic philosophy, mostly connected with teaching, existed during the colonial period.
 An example of a successful work from this early period is Lógica mexicana, a textbook by the Mexican Antonio Rubio (1548–1615) widely used at the time, even in Spain.
 But it was not until the early twentieth century that philosophy acquired contemporary scholarly dimensions, including standard institutional manifestations.

 Nuccetelli (2011) considers pre-Columbian works of philosophical import to be part of Latin American proto-philosophy of the non-academic variety.
-Gracia's (2008) understanding of Latin American philosophy as ethnic philosophy (more on this later) can also accommodate pre-Columbian philosophical works within that discipline.
-But until proper historical work can provide more stable and widely accepted answers about what belongs to the canon of that ethnic philosophy and what doesn't, Gracia (especially in his 2010) defers taking a position on whether works such as the Maya folk-cosmology in the Popol Vuh belongs to Latin American philosophy.
+Gracia’s (2008) understanding of Latin American philosophy as ethnic philosophy (more on this later) can also accommodate pre-Columbian philosophical works within that discipline.
+But Gracia (especially in his 2010) defers taking a position on whether works such as the Maya folk-cosmology in the Popol Vuh count as Latin American philosophy until proper historical work can provide more stable and widely accepted answers about what falls within that ethnic philosophy and what doesn’t.